May 12, 2026

 Step 2: Get Hands-On Healthcare Experience

-The path to becoming a PA involves gaining hands-on healthcare experience.
-Eight of the 12 leading PA programs require between 1,000 and 4,000 hours of paid healthcare experience (HCE) and patient care experience (PCE).
+PA programs typically require between 500 and 2,000 hours of paid healthcare experience (HCE) and patient care experience (PCE).

-According to the AAPA, “healthcare experience is work in which you are not directly responsible for a patient’s care; patient care experience is when you are directly responsible for a patient’s care.”
-Experience typically accepted includes:
+“Healthcare experience is work in which you are not directly responsible for a patient’s care; patient care experience is when you are directly responsible for a patient’s care.”

 • Emergency room technician